KaviyaMani/ORM/readme/Transaction.md

     when annotated with @Transactional, particular method should be execute within the context of transaction.
     Spring **creates proxies** for all the classes annotated with @Transactional, So transactional logic can be applied before or after easily
-    Add @EnableTransactionManagement  to main class, without this @transactional won't work If we have 2 operations save user, save address with @Transational on method level if save address failed save user won't be committed to db without the annotation user will be saved but address won't be saved. can be applied to interfaces, classes, or directly on methods, precedence interface< superclass < class < interface method < superclass method < and class method.
+    Add @EnableTransactionManagement  to main class, without this @transactional won't work If we have 2 operations save userDTO, save address with @Transational on method level if save address failed save userDTO won't be committed to db without the annotation userDTO will be saved but address won't be saved. can be applied to interfaces, classes, or directly on methods, precedence interface< superclass < class < interface method < superclass method < and class method.
 ### Limitations
     class level - applied to all public methods, private or protected methods **will be ignored** without error